stevensmiley1989/Full_Loop_YOLO/README.md

 Change your IMAGE_AUG_GUI path (located at libs/IMAGE_AUG_GUI_path.py) to point to your installed IMAGE_AUG_GUI path for use.
 NOT REQUIRED.

+Change your CLASSIFY_CHIPS path (located at libs/CLASSIFY_CHIPS_path.py) to point to your installed CLASSIFY_CHIPS path for use.
+NOT REQUIRED.

 Ensure you put the yolov4-tiny.conv.29 weights in your Darknet path.
 You can get these weights from: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29